A Short Piece

 On telosbound and “This Argument Refutes Materialism/Physicalism”

-I’ve been inspired too many times to count by Trey over at telosbound, which is one of the best YouTube Channels around.
-He recently posted a video exploring the strangeness of the human capacity to find distinction in the world, a video he titled, “This Argument Refutes Materialism/Physicalism.”
-You can find it here:
+Trey over at telosbound, one of the best YouTube Channels around, recently posted a video exploring the strangeness of the human capacity to find distinction in the world, a video titled, “This Argument Refutes Materialism/Physicalism.”
+The argument is eloquent in its simplicity and profundity, and it can be stated as follows:

 The argument is eloquent in its simplicity and its profundity, and can be stated as follows: